Lillian Randolph: Actress

-Later years

-Lillian was selected to play Bill Cosby's character's mother in his 1969 television series, The Bill Cosby Show.
+Randolph was selected to play Bill Cosby's character's mother in his 1969 television series, The Bill Cosby Show.
 She later appeared in several featured roles on Sanford and Son and The Jeffersons in the 1970s.
 She also taught acting, singing and public speaking.

 Randolph made a guest appearance on a 1972 episode of the sitcom Sanford and Son, entitled "Here Comes the Bride, There Goes the Bride" as Aunt Hazel, an in-law of the Fred Sanford (Redd Foxx) character who humorously gets a cake thrown in her face, after which Fred replies "Hazel, you never looked sweeter!".
 Her Amos 'n' Andy co-star, Alvin Childress, also had a role in this episode.
 She played Mabel in Jacqueline Susann's Once Is Not Enough (1975) and also appeared in the television miniseries, Roots (1977), Magic (1978) and The Onion Field (1979).

 In March 1980, she was inducted into the Black Filmmakers Hall of Fame.

-Lillian's daughter, Barbara, grew up watching her mother perform.
+Randolph's daughter, Barbara, grew up watching her mother perform.
 At age eight, Barbara had already made her debut in Bright Road (1953) with Harry Belafonte and Dorothy Dandridge.

-Choosing to adopt her mother's maiden name, Barbara Randolph appeared in her mother's nightclub acts (including that with Steve Gibson and the Red Caps) and had a role in Guess Who's Coming to Dinner (1967).
+Choosing to adopt her mother's maiden name, Barbara Randolph appeared in her mother's nightclub acts, including with Steve Gibson and the Red Caps, and had a role in Guess Who's Coming to Dinner in 1967.
 She decided to follow a singing career.

 Death

-Randolph died of cancer at Arcadia Methodist Hospital in Arcadia, California on September 12, 1980, at the age of 81.
-She is buried in Forest Lawn Memorial Park (Hollywood Hills).
+Randolph died of cancer at Arcadia Methodist Hospital in Arcadia, California, in 1980.
+She is buried in Forest Lawn Memorial Park in Hollywood Hills, California.
 Her sister, Amanda, is buried beside her.